apiaryio/api-blueprint/Tutorial.md

 ## Resource

-Inside of questions resource group, we have a resource in our API called "Questions collection".
+Inside of the questions resource group, we have a resource in called "Questions collection".
 This resource allows you to view a list of questions.
-We've created a sub-heading inside our group called `Questions collection` which then specifies the URI for this resource inside our API which is placed inside square brackets at the end of the title.
+We've created a sub-heading inside of this group called `Questions collection` which then specifies the URI for this resource inside of the API which is placed inside square brackets at the end of the title.

 ```markdown
 ## Questions collection [/questions]